deepjyotibaruah/MedChat/README.md

 # MedChat
-this is a simple chatbot that can consult and prescribe medicine for miner damage and show ways to correctly apply them.
+This is a simple chatbot that can consult on and prescribe medicine for minor ailments and provide guidance on their correct application.
+Author- deepjyoti Baruah